MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Performance

 ### Draw Calls

+<mark>**Challenge question (for the doc)**: are draw calls really ever the primary issue?
+Is this information truly used and needed by 1p and 2p?
+A lot of Horizon's behavior is "like other 3D engines".
+What specific things (about Horizon) do we actually need to document, assuming that someone is technically savvy (enough) already?</mark>

 - Do not rely on Horizon to do any draw call batching.
 Meaning each instantiated asset is at least 1 draw call.
 - Hypothesis / guess: UI Gizmos are rendered into textures on the _CPU_ and then rendered as single quads with a texture on the GPU (don't know about batching...).
 What about name tags?